 The Pax 2 comes with better than average battery life, a deeper oven for more even heating, and four different heat settings now instead of three on the original.
 The new temp range is also a wider spectrum.
-10 degrees lower and 10 degrees higher for a bit more control during your sessions.
+Ten degrees lower and 10 degrees higher for a bit more control during your sessions.

 There are a couple of things I don’t really dig like the weak magnet on the charging dock and the draw resistance (improved with half-pack lid) but I’ll get more into the details down below in this Pax 2 vaporizer review.

-I have dropped it in the snow, ran over it with my bike, dropped it on the trails many times and the Pax 2 is still going strong.
-You also get a 10-year warranty for that extra little piece of mind.
+The Pax 2 has been my go-to portable vaporizer for “outdoor” activities for quite some time now with the Pax 3 taking over recently.
+The small form factor and tough outer shell make it one of the most durable portable vaporizers for outdoor activities like mountain biking, hiking, skateboarding, rollerblading, skiing/snowboarding, etc. I have dropped it in the snow, ran over it with my bike, dropped it on the trails many times and the Pax 2 is still going strong.
+You also get a 2-year warranty for that extra little piece of mind.

 I rank the Pax 2 pretty high in terms of portability.
 The Pax 2 has a stealthy slim design which makes it very easy to pocket and conceals out in public.
 Especially with the new flush mouthpiece design.

 Overall Size Specs – The Pax 2 weighs 90.2g and the exact dimensions are 3.87” tall, 1.21” wide, and .08” deep.
 This makes the Pax 2 one the best vapes in terms of portability and discretion.

 The original Pax came in around 98g so the Pax 2 is a bit smaller in size and about 8-10g lighter and the newest Pax 3 is the exact same size but a few grams heavier so the Pax 2 is still king of portability and pocket-ability.